George Moscone: Early life

-Moscone was born in the Italian-American enclave of San Francisco's Marina District, California.
+George Richard Moscone was born in the Italian-American enclave of San Francisco's Marina District.
 The Moscone family comes from Piedmont and Liguria.

-His father was George Joseph Moscone, a Correction Officer at nearby San Quentin, and his mother, Lena, was a homemaker who later went to work to support herself and her son after she separated from her husband.
+His father was George Joseph Moscone, a corrections officer at nearby San Quentin, and his mother, Lena, was a homemaker who later went to work to support herself and her son after she separated from her husband.

-Moscone attended St. Brigid's, and then St. Ignatius College Preparatory, where he was a noted debater and an all-city basketball star.
+Moscone attended St. Brigid's and then St. Ignatius College Preparatory, where he was a noted debater and an all-city basketball star.
 He then attended College of the Pacific on a basketball scholarship and played basketball for the Tigers.
-He received a Bachelor of Arts in Sociology in 1953.
+He received a Bachelor of Arts in sociology in 1953.

 Moscone then studied at University of California, Hastings College of the Law, where he received his law degree.
-He married Gina Bondanza, who he had known since she was in grade school, in 1954.
+He married Gina Bondanza, whom he had known since she was in grade school, in 1954.
 The Moscones would go on to have four children.
 After serving in the United States Navy, Moscone started private practice in 1956.

 Career

-As a young man playing basketball and as a young lawyer, Moscone became close friends with John L. Burton, who would later become a member of the U.S. House of Representatives.
-John Burton's older brother, Phillip, a member of the California State Assembly, recruited Moscone to run for an Assembly seat in 1960 as a Democrat.
+As a young man playing basketball and as a young lawyer, Moscone became close friends with John Burton, who would later become a member of the U.S. House of Representatives.
+John's older brother, Phillip, a member of the California State Assembly, recruited Moscone to run for an Assembly seat in 1960 as a Democrat.
 Though he lost that race, Moscone would go on to win a seat on the San Francisco Board of Supervisors in 1963.
 On the Board, Moscone was known for his defense of poor people, racial minorities and small business owners, as well as supporting the first successful fight in San Francisco to block construction of a proposed freeway that would have cut through Golden Gate Park and several neighborhoods.